pwillis-els/terraformsh/README.md

   still use one if you want).

   You can override any options with environment variables, command-line options and config files.
-Good conventions like using .plan files for changes are the default.
+Good conventions like using *.plan* files for changes are the default.

 ## How it works

+### Basic operation

   Change to the directory of a Terraform module and run `terraformsh` with any Terraform commands and arguments you'd normally use.

-       $ cd rootmodules/aws-infra-region/
+       $ cd root-modules/aws/common/
        $ terraformsh plan
        $ terraformsh apply